TetraMesa

 It used to be if you got mugged, (ideally not), or just lost something, (more common!), you’d lose maybe $40 or whatever, and maybe have to deal with the hassle of getting a new driver’s license and credit cards.
 Now?
 Well, now if you get mugged it might not be just “Give me your money and your wallet.”
 It might be, “Come with me to this dark place, because we need some time together to stuff your face in your phone, unlock it, and see what online banking and crypto wallets we can play with.”

 Physical and virtual device risk will increase.
 When asked why he robbed banks Willie Sutton replied “that’s where the money is.”
-We are quickly increasing the threat surface areas represented in our phones.
-I predict this will become more of a criminal magnet.
+As we increase the threat surface areas represented in our phones, I predict this will become more of a criminal magnet.
 Especially insofar as anything can be done remotely.
 Less risk for them.
 And more goodies to be had.
 Maybe Face ID needs to add a blink three times and cry if you’re under duress feature.

 Identity

 Let’s start with the pure identity check companies.
 This is a cottage industry of businesses that identify you as you.
-Somewhere out there is your birth name, government issued numbers, driver’s licenses, identity cards, etc. These companies typically tie into DMV, and as many other data sources as they can to verify you.
+These companies typically tie into DMV, and as many other data sources as they can to verify you.
 Most provide services to banks and others as part of those company’s onboarding processes.
 (Socure, Persona, IDEMIA, etc.)

 And then there’s our phone companies.
 Are they the gatekeepers of my identity now?
-This is hilarious.
+This is amusing.
 In a disturbing way.
 I’m not here to bash providers, but I want to illustrate something to make a point.
 Personally, we’re on a family plan.
-This company took hours over days to sort out how to get my father-in-law’s phone upgraded.
+Our cell provider took hours over days to sort out getting my father-in-law’s phone upgraded.
 This is the company that can’t give us a static IP address for our home internet, so that when I look for the closest Home Depot or something, it’s 100 miles away, and our streaming provider won’t give us local news because we apparently live elsewhere.
 This is the company we have to call every year to knock off some charges they seem to sneak in.
 Fine.
 This is just typical day-to-day phone company game garbage.
+Annoying, but not that big a deal.
 The point is, they can be a procedural mess.
 And yet, they’re now the gatekeepers of just about everything digital that requires multi-factor anything.

 Crypto and self-sovereign identity boosters like to talk about digital wallets and digital IDs.
-The irony is if they’re digital, you need a digital device to get to them.
+Obviously, you need a digital device to use these.
 There may be ways to craft these in self-sovereign ways so people can wholly control them on their own in privacy preserving ways.
 But as a practical matter?
 You likely won’t be.
 Some small cohort of crypto maxis may manage their passkeys well and use burners or whatever.
 Mass market consumers?
 Not so likely.
-Normies barely give recovery a thought at all.
+Normies barely give recovery a thought.
 So for the near future, access is courtesy of your cell provider and you not losing or damaging your device.

 Consumers: What You Can Do